anggadb/socketio-nodejs/README.md

 ## HOW TO RUN THIS PROJECT
 1. Make sure your NodeJS is installed properly
 2. Clone this project and enter directory
-3. Install Docker
+3. Install Redis
-4. Run redisjson server in docker image, run in terminal "docker run -p 6379:6379 --name redis-redisjson redislabs/rejson:latest"
-5. Run this command "npm i" in your command line/terminal to install the depedencies
+4. Run this command "npm i" in your command line/terminal to install the depedencies
-6. Configure database in config/config.js
+5. Configure database in config/config.js
-7. Run "npx sequelize-cli db:migrate" to migrating the latest database schema (if it doesn't work run "sequelize-cli db:migrate")
+6. Run "npx sequelize-cli db:migrate" to migrating the latest database schema (if it doesn't work run "sequelize-cli db:migrate")
-8. Rename .env.example to .env and rewrite the variables
+7. Rename .env.example to .env and rewrite the variables
-9. Run "npx sequelize-cli db:seed:all" for initial insert data to users table
+8. Run "npx sequelize-cli db:seed:all" for initial insert data to users table

 ## ENVIRONMENT CONFIGURATION
 Use this command pattern to run this project npm start *port* *environment*